root-ji218at/hackthebox.eu/Labs/Challenges/Web/Phonebook/writeup.md

 https://www.netsparker.com/blog/web-security/ldap-injection-how-to-prevent/

-And I thought, may be it is as `LDAP Injection`
+And I thought, may be it is a `LDAP Injection`
 And, it was absolutely new to me :)

 After reading, it for quite a bit.
 I thought of writing another `Bruteforce script` for finding `username` and `password`